Detailed Answer

 When a decedent’s will names the surviving spouse as executor but the spouse refuses to file it, heirship can delay estate administration.
 North Carolina law provides a clear path for heirs to step in and open probate so the estate can move forward.

-First, an heir should file a Petition for Administration with Will Annexed in the county clerk’s office where the decedent lived.
+First, an heir should apply for letters of administration with the will annexed in the county clerk’s office where the decedent lived.
 Under N.C.
-Gen. Stat. § 28A-6-2(a), priority to serve moves to the next qualified person if the nominated executor fails or refuses to qualify within 30 days of the will’s probate filing date.
+Gen. Stat. § 28A-6-2(a), priority to serve moves to the next qualified person if the nominated executor fails or refuses to qualify within 30 days after application for probate of the will.

 Second, if the surviving spouse has the original will and won’t submit it, an heir can seek a court order to compel delivery under N.C.
 Gen. Stat. § 31-6(b).
-This statute requires anyone in custody of a will to exhibit and deliver it on demand.
-If the spouse still withholds the will, the court may hold them in contempt or impose sanctions.
+This statute requires anyone in custody of a will to deliver it to the clerk of superior court within 60 days after learning of the testator’s death.
+If the spouse still withholds the will, the clerk may compel production as provided by statute.

-Third, if the original will remains unavailable, the heir can attach a certified copy or carbon copy to the administration petition.
-North Carolina law permits admitting a copy when the original cannot be found, provided the petitioner shows reasonable efforts to obtain it.
+Third, if the original will remains unavailable, the heir can attach a certified copy or carbon copy to the probate proceeding.
+North Carolina law permits probate of a lost or destroyed will upon competent evidence of its contents and due execution.
 See N.C.
-Gen. Stat. § 28A-8-4(a).
+Gen. Stat. § 28A-2A-8.

 At the hearing, the clerk reviews the petition, verifies notice to interested parties and confirms no qualified executor has stepped forward.
 If all requirements are met, the clerk issues Letters of Administration with Will Annexed.
 The appointed administrator carries out the decedent’s wishes under the will just as an executor would.